Emory Johnson: Universal years

 In January 1916, Emory signed a contract with Universal Film Manufacturing Company.
 He would make 17 movies that year, including six shorts and 11 feature-length Dramas.
 This year would become the second-highest movie output of his entire acting career.

 At Universal, Emory met Hobart Bosworth.
 Hobart Bosworth was a well-known actor and director.
 He took young Emory under his wing.
 Emory's first two movies for Universal were the Westerns – The Yaqui and Two Men of Sandy Bar.
 Both films were feature-length and starred Hobart Bosworth.
 Later in the year, Emory would make two more films with Hobart.
 They would continue collaborating in other films in the coming years, including the last film Emory would direct.
 The film was the 1932 talkie The Phantom Express.

-In early 1916, after Emory Johnson had signed his Universal contract, Carl Laemmle of Universal Film Manufacturing Company thought he saw a potential leading man in Johnson.
-Laemmle sought a leading man comparable to Wally Reid.
-He also hoped to create a movie couple that could make sparks fly on the silver screen.
-Laemmle chose Johnson to be his new leading man.
-Laemmle chose Dorothy Davenport to generate the screen chemistry with Johnson.
-She was a Universal contract player who happened to be the wife of Wally Reid.
-Johnson and Davenport made 13 films together.
-The series started with the feature production of Doctor Neighbor in May 1916 and ended with another feature production, The Devil's Bondwoman, in November 1916.
-Over half the films were feature-length; all were dramas.
-Johnson and Davenport shared top billing in most.
-Davenport got pregnant in October 1916, and her film output took a steep nosedive at the beginning of 1917.

-Ultimately, Laemmle thought Johnson did not have the talent or screen presence he wanted.
-He wasn't going to become Universal's answer to Wally Reid.
-Laemmle also believed that even though the pairing with Davenport had been financially successful, the films didn't have the screen chemistry he had sought.